Hotels in Ko Phi Phi

 So why stay here at all?
 It is easy to visit the islands on a day trip from Krabi, Phuket or even Ko Lanta.
 Well, for the reason stated above: the place is truly beautiful (off the main island in particular) and staying here, even for one night, will allow you to see many places that the one-day tour operators from the mainland do not visit.
 And many people are happy to make the compromise of overpriced rooms / amazing location; others, who come to party, don't really mind where they lay their head.
 The result is that during high season (November to April), there is often a shortage of rooms on Phi Phi, and it is advisable to book your accommodation in advance, otherwise your chosen hotel or resort may be full when you arrive.

 Below we list some hotels you may like to stay in when in Ko Phi Phi.
 Please note: these hotels are "recommended" within the general limitations of Phi Phi accommodation noted above.
-Click on the links for pictures, rates and booking information.
+Note that this list has not been updated since 2011, so you may wish to check more recent sources for other / newer accommodation.

 Though accommodation in the main village of Ko Phi Phi was limited for a couple of years after the tsunami, many hotels that were destroyed by the waves have now decided to rebuild (those with minimal or superficial damage were open as normal within months of the disaster).
 The promised post-tsunami re-zoning plan for the island (into safe and unsafe areas for accommodation) failed to emerge and many hotel owners just got sick of waiting (and losing income), so without official permission they began construction.
 Thus the "hole" in the middle of the twin bays is slowly being refilled.